Do you have a home theater in your living room, or are you planning to?

 - Polk Audio 255C-RT 2-way In-Wall Center Channel Speaker

-Note that when using in-ceiling or in-wall speakers, you will have to cut some large holes into your wall or ceiling.
+Note that when using in-ceiling or in-wall speakers, you will have to cut some large holes into your wall or ceiling, among other possible modifications that we’ve explored before in our guide.
 So make sure you are okay with this prior to purchasing or planning to use these types of speakers.
 For other recommended speaker options, check out our buyer’s guide for home theater speakers!

 Tips for Hiding Your Technology in Your Living Room